 If a valid hospital lien is filed, this means that the hospital’s right to financial recovery supersedes your rights to financial recovery if an award is secured for your claim.

-In other words, if claim results in compensation (via a settlement or verdict), the treating hospital(s) will have the right to be paid first, before anyone, even you, receives any compensation (as long as the lien is valid).
+In other words, if the claim results in compensation (via a settlement or verdict), the treating hospital(s) will have the right to be paid first before anyone, even you, receives any compensation (as long as the lien is valid).

 What can I do to resolve the hospital lien?